Financial Accounting Concepts

 Put simply, it’s a process of reviewing your business’s cash inflows and outflows in order to better understand your financial health.
 This can be done on a monthly or yearly basis and will give you a clear picture of where your money is coming in and going out.

-One of the main benefits of cash flow analysis is that it can help you to make better use of your working capital.
+One of the main benefits of cash flow analysis is that it can help you make better use of your working capital.
 By tracking your cash inflows and outflows, you can better manage your inventory levels and accounts payable, which can free up cash flow and improve your bottom line.

 Ratio analysis